 #1 Inventory Management

 Inventory management is a tree that harbors the essential elements of the supply chain.
 Managing your stock in real-time with a wide range of SKUs is tedious.
 The main costing factors include:

 - Choice of location (a warehouse or a fulfillment center)

 - Smart AI data analytic tools (to forecast sales)

 - Smart Inventory Management (inclusive of real-time stock tracking & visibility, low stock/stock-out alerts, item-level RFIDs, and FEFO (First-Expire-First-Out) compliance)

-A report by the McKinsey & Company states that reducing stock-outs and overstocks can lower the inventory costs by 10%.
+A report by the McKinsey & Company states that reducing stock-outs and overstocks can lower inventory costs by 10%.
 Similarly, a smart inventory drastically reduces the false data scenario and dead-lock situations with no scope for human errors.
-While the FEFO compliance reduces costs involved in product wastage and workload associated with order returns due to product expiry.
+In comparison, FEFO compliance reduces costs involved in product wastage and workload associated with order returns due to product expiry.

-The US retail businesses show only 63% of inventory accuracy which owes to a lot of losses in the entire supply chain.
+The US retail businesses show only 63% of inventory accuracy, which owes to many losses in the supply chain.
 For this reason, it is also estimated that about 72% of businesses plan to adopt a smart inventory management system that enables real-time inventory visibility and revamps their supply chain to reduce costs or overhead losses.